duarteguilherme/autobounds/README.md

 To install it in your machine, clone this repo and use python -m pip install .

-Development is being currently conduced by Guilherme Duarte, Dean Knox, and Kai Cooper.
+Development is currently being conducted by Guilherme Duarte, Dean Knox, and Kai Cooper.
+Substantial contributions were made by